sidney-eliot/3d-artists-handbook/content/presentation/blender-to-unreal-pipeline.md

 ## 1. Install uefy Add-on / Script
 Download the free [uefy lite version](https://www.rakiz.com/uefy-script-lite/) python script or paid [uefy pro version](http://www.rakiz.com/uefy/) python add-on.
 For the `pro version` simply install the add-on (version 2.5 and up needed).
 This will create a new panel called `Uefy Script Panel` located in the `Object Data Properties` tab.
 For the `lite version`, open it in the scripting tab and click run.
-It will create the same panel but with less functionality.
+It'll create the same panel but with less functionality.
 It's important to know that the `light version` doesn't dynamically update, so if after running the script the control rig was renamed, the script has to be run again.
-This process will be possible with both lite and pro, however at some points some more manual effort will be needed with the lite version, when those spots come I will describe how to do it both with pro and lite.
+This process will be possible with both lite and pro, however at some points some more manual effort will be needed with the lite version, when those spots come I'll describe how to do it both with pro and lite.

 Rigify add-on is also needed, but it's shipped with Blender.
 If it isn't already enabled, then enable it.